-There are 3 class rooms - Reception Class, Years 1 and 2, and Years 3 and 4.
+There are 3 classrooms - Reception Class, Years 1 and 2, and Years 3 and 4.
 There is also a nursery /preschool which doesn't actually belong to the school but perhaps in the future will be incorporated into the school.

-The nursery is housed in its own room and this summer plans are to build another ramped entrance which will lead into the back playground and be accessible.
-The present entrance is stepped and is at the front of the building.
+The nursery is housed in its own room and since the last audit an entrance has been added at the back of the school providing level access.
 There is a hall, SEN room, two disabled toilets and one toilet for boys and one toilet for girls.

-Outside there is a beautiful meadow, playgrounds and a vegetable garden.
+Outside there is a beautiful meadow, playgrounds, vegetable garden and a new sports pitch.
 The school is surrounded by National Trust land and enjoys a beautiful setting.

 7.4 Number of pupils.
-There are 71 total pupils at the school, 8 (11.3%) represent those with SEND.
+There are 73 total pupils at the school, 9 - 12.3% represent those with SEND.